What is in this leaflet

 Your doctor will also check your red-blood cell count to ensure you do not become anaemic during treatment with Cyproterone Sandoz.

 Do not take Cyproterone Sandoz to treat any other complaints unless your doctor tells you to.

 Do not give your medicine to anyone else, even if they have the same condition as you.

 Do not stop taking your medicine or lower the dosage without checking with your doctor.
 If you stop taking it suddenly, your condition may worsen or you may have unwanted side effects.

 Things to be careful of

 Be careful driving or operating machinery until you know how Cyproterone Sandoz affects you.
-This medicine may cause tiredness and can impair the ability to concentrate in some people.
+This medicine may cause tiredness and can impair the ability to concentrate.
 If you have any of these symptoms, do not drive, operate machinery or do anything else that could be dangerous.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Cyproterone Sandoz.